theresascharl/RNAseq_clustering/README.md

 - Fit finite mixture models with matrix-normal components where the parameters are specified as G-VVI-VV and different number of components.
+- In a refinement step a modified three-way clustering solution is obtained for a column-wise covariance matrix with AR1.
-- Select the number of clusters based on ICL.
+- Select the number of clusters based on BIC and ICL.

 Output:
+- fission_ALR_G-VVI-VV_1to20.RData
-- fission_ALR_G-VVI-VV_10.RData
+- fission_ALR_G-VVI-VAR1_1to20.RData

 5 fission_twoway_clustering.R